• By Shahan Zafar

 Modern-day companies that are born in public cloud sometimes deploy their own datacenter on-premises overtime because the value for money attained from cloud sometimes declines as the company gets bigger.
 In such a case of diminishing marginal return, organizations then need to evaluate whether the cloud is still as economically beneficial as it was when they first started out.
 With increase economies of scale, companies have to assess their performance viability and determine if an in-house infrastructure may be a better option that also grants them greater control and predictability over cost, security, and performance.

 While public cloud storage may be cheaper per TB, the cost can add up for high capacity points or long retention times, resulting in much higher overall expenses.
-Moreover, businesses also need to pay attention to all extra fees charged for commonly recurring tasks like accessing and restoring data, for example; tasks that on-premise users are free to run as they please, without fear of sticker shocks upon receiving the cloud vendor’s invoice.
+Moreover, businesses also need to pay attention to all extra fees charged for commonly recurring tasks like accessing and restoring data, for example, tasks that on-premise users are free to run as they please, without fear of sticker shocks upon receiving the cloud vendor’s invoice.

 Cloud vs. On-Premise Whitepaper